SalishSeaCast/docs/work_env/hg_version_control.rst

   abort: outstanding uncommitted merges

-You can use :command:`hg update --clean` to discard the uncommitted changes, effectively aborting the merge
+You can use :kbd:`hg update --clean` to discard the uncommitted changes, effectively aborting the merge
 (and any other uncommitted changes you might have).
-After that you should use :command:`hg glog` or :command:`hg heads` to examine your repo structure because you may well have an accidental branch that you will want to rebase.
+After that you should use :kbd:`hg glog` or :kbd:`hg heads` to examine your repo structure because you may well have an accidental branch that you will want to rebase.

 Incidentally,
-:command:`hg update --clean` can be used any time that you want to discard all uncommitted changes, but be warned, it does so without keeping a backup.
+:kbd:`hg update --clean` can be used any time that you want to discard all uncommitted changes, but be warned, it does so without keeping a backup.
-See :command:`hg revert` for a less destructive way of discarding changes on a file by file basis (but note that :command:`hg revert` cannot be used to undo a merge).
+See :kbd:`hg revert` for a less destructive way of discarding changes on a file by file basis (but note that :kbd:`hg revert` cannot be used to undo a merge).

 Amending the Last Commit
 ------------------------

-:command:`hg commit --amend` can be used to alter the last commit, provided that it has not yet been pushed up stream.
+:kbd:`hg commit --amend` can be used to alter the last commit, provided that it has not yet been pushed up stream.
 This allows for correction or elaboration of the commit message, inclusion of additional changes in the commit,